Waterlines

 I hope to be able to share some of the salty air, brisk sea breezes, and quiet country corners of my island home with you.

 It’s an amazing feeling to squeeze paint out of tubes, to mix colours that are never the same, to transform a canvas into a work of art.
-And its a privilege and a joy when you choose to bring a piece of my work into your home.
+And it’s a privilege and a joy when you choose to bring a piece of my work into your home.
 Thank you for your interest in my work.

 During lockdown in spring 2020 I discovered the joy of making cyanotypes.
 On some levels it’s an easy process, but its quite difficult to get consistently good results.
 The unpredictability of it I find quite exciting!
 This trial and error journey continued all summer…